eesyuen09/tp/docs/DeveloperGuide.md

 **MSS**

 1. Tutor requests to create a new tag, providing a valid tag name.
-2. Tuto creates the new tag and shows a success message.
+2. Tuto creates the new tag
+3. Tuto shows a success message.

     Use case ends.